peter-dickinson-books/peterdickinson.com/content/about/memories-of-peter-3.md

 Peter typing 1970s

 Peter did not have typist’s hands.
-He said his fingers were like a sculptors, thick and stubby.
+He said his fingers were like a sculptor's, thick and stubby.
 He typed from the elbow, two fingers, hitting the keys so hard that he could break in ways that the repair people had never seen before.